Portland, ME

 In July 2013, another reverse sting was conducted in the Parkside area.
 The 1.5 hour operation resulted in four arrests, and the photos and identifiers of the arrestees were offered to the media.
 City spokeswoman Nicole Clegg said the police crackdown was a direct response to the PNA’s request for “stepped-up enforcement due to the negative impact of prostitution on their community.”
 Clegg again stated that women who live in the neighborhood complained that they were followed and propositioned by men seeking sex.

-In February 2015, Portland police released the names and arrest photos of four johns arrested during a web-based reverse sting in the city.
+In February 2015, Portland police released the names and arrest photos of four male sex buyers arrested during a web-based reverse sting in the city.
 When asked for comment about the investigation, the PPD Police Chief reported:

 “Be very careful when you’re coming into this community or anywhere in Maine, cause there’s a lot of folks working hard on this and you may find yourself behind bars having to explain to your family how you put yourself in that situation.”